In-patient luxury rehab center in Thailand

 Fashionable-woman-holding-shopping-bags

 The causes of compulsive shopping are largely psychological.
-In many cases, loneliness, depression, and helplessness trigger the impulse to spend money in order to relieve stress and feel better.
+In most cases, loneliness, depression, and helplessness trigger the impulse to spend money in order to relieve stress and feel better.
 Not every person who shops to feel better is a compulsive shopper.
 The difference between normal shopping and compulsive buying is that the latter causes significant distress and major adverse consequences.

-Shortly after that, people feel guilty and disappointed in themselves.
+What makes compulsive buying complicated is that patients use it to cope with negative emotions and other stimuli.
+However, these emotions worsen.
+While spending money releases tensions and produces pleasant feelings, these results are short-term.
+Immediately after that, people feel guilty and disappointed in themselves.
 All of this leads to a worsening of their mental health.
 Since this disorder includes a lot of hiding or concealing the truth about the amount of money spent, people often jeopardize their relationships and family dynamics.

 7. Pathological gambling